 Rockland Road is a street just outside Nashville.
 It’s a studio where countless hit records have been recorded.
 It’s a crossroads where country, gospel, pop, R&B and Americana music has coexisted and thrived for years.
 It is also a vocal-driven, melodic band with a signature sound as rich and authentic as its namesake.

 Rockland Road is six musicians who share the last name Martin—representing four generations of musical heritage—all vocalists who among them play 23 different instruments.
 It is a powerhouse group featuring soulful vocals imbued with a pure, exuberant joy worthy of the talented blood that flows through this family’s veins.

-As they prepared to enter the studio for their forthcoming project, they were pitched songs from every direction.
+As they prepared to enter the studio for their forthcoming project, Rockland Road was pitched songs from some of the top writers in Nashville.
 One song in particular came up repeatedly.
-Unbeknownst to one another, no fewer than three friends in the industry considered them the only act that could give this song the life it deserved.
+Unbeknownst to one another, no fewer than three friends in the industry considered them the only act that could give this song the treatment it deserved.

 “Our house has always been like a live jukebox, with an all-you-can-play selection of musical instruments,” says Jamie.
 “Music completely engulfs our lives, so our kids have never known a day without it.
 And that’s just how they want it.”

-“We are a real family, at home or on the road, and we knew there would be an unpredictable nature to working with our kids.
-But they were just filled with passion, truly breathing through the music we were creating,” says Paul.
+“We are a real family, at home or on the road, and we knew there would be an unpredictable nature to working with our kids,” Paul explains.
+“But they are filled with such passion, essentially breathing through the music we are creating,” he says.
 “It’s a given that we’re proud of them as parents, but, very quickly, we found ourselves appreciating the musical talent and the vocal skills that they contribute as fellow performers, not just as our kids.
 There was no other choice; we knew we had to do this with them.”

 Want to learn more about us?
 Don’t hesitate to get in touch!
 We want to hear from you!